voliveiro/doordontdo/README.md

 - I created this simple web app to help me decide whether to take on extra engagements.
+- I'm still fiddling around with the weightage of points!
-- To use it, visit: https://voliveiro.github.io/doordontdo/.
+- To see what it looks like, visit: https://voliveiro.github.io/doordontdo/.